Writing

 3D Art, Writing — October 25, 2019

 “Our orders were to destroy a Flame Legion camp near the Black Citadel.
 We were quick and efficient, it was over in a matter of seconds.
 “Only they weren’t soldiers.
 They were defectors.
-Centurion Duskmane had told me this quite plainly—and then gave the order to leave no survivors. “l objected, but orders were orders.
-When I briefed my warband… I misled them.
-I told them we were preventing an attack on the Citadel.
+Centurion Duskmane had told me this quite plainly—and then gave the order to leave no survivors.

 3D Art, Writing — October 24, 2019